revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <blockquote>

 JUnit is more often used by developers to implement unit tests in JAVA.
-It is designed for unit testing that is more a coding process and not a testing process.
+It is designed for unit testing that is more of a coding process and not a testing process.
 However, many testers and QA engineers use JUnit for unit testing.

 JUnit is used because:

-- It test early and does automate testing.
+- It tests early and does automate testing.
-- JUnit tests can be compiled with the build so that at unit level, regression testing can be done.
+- JUnit tests can be compiled with the build so that at the unit level, regression testing can be done.
 - It allows test code re-usage.
 - JUnit tests behave as a document for the unit tests when there is a transfer.